 Meta says it is removing Facebook posts that back Brazil riots

-Facebook-parent Meta said it is removing posts from the platform that praise or support anti-democratic demonstrators in Brazil who over the weekend stormed Congress, the Supreme Court and the presidential palace.
+Facebook-parent Meta said it is removing posts from the platform that praise or support anti-democratic demonstrators in Brazil who over the weekend stormed the country's Congress, Supreme Court and presidential palace.

 The rioters are supporters of former Brazilian President Jair Bolsonaro who refuse to accept his election defeat.
 On Sunday, they bypassed security barricades, climbed on roofs, smashed windows and invaded all three buildings, with some calling for a military intervention to either restore the far-right Bolsonaro to power or oust President Luiz Inácio Lula da Silva from office.

-Facebook's more than 3 billion users often rely on the social network to find information or people who share their views, but the service has also been criticized for spreading misinformation around political and health issues, such as elections and the COVID-19 pandemic.
+Facebook's more than 3 billion users often rely on the social network to find information or people who share their views.
+But the service has been criticized for spreading misinformation around political and health issues, such as elections and the COVID-19 pandemic.

 The company has sought to tamp down misleading info by removing posts that violate its moderation standards.
 In 2023, Meta said it was working on efforts related to Brazil's election, such as removing posts that questioned the legitimacy of votes.